Facebook YouTube Instagram Search User

 Construction crews are continuing to prep for demolition of the temporary classrooms, and expect to pour concrete for the temporary walkway later this week.
 The transition to the temporary walkway is expected later this week.

-Parking spots outside the reception area are now exclusively reserved for accessible parking and accessible drop-off.
-When those spots fill up, please use Level 1 of the garage.
+Parking spots outside the reception area/Rotunda are now exclusively reserved for accessible parking and accessible drop-off.
+When those spots fill up, please use Level 1 of the Gaylor parking Facility.
 All others should park on Levels 2-4; Level 5 is reserved for construction workers.

 Tuesday, July 1, 2025